SaimaShama/SaimaShama/README.md

-<h2 align="left">Hi 👋!
-My name is Saima Sharmin Shama and I'm a Undergraduate Student from BAIUST and passionate frontend developer from Bangladesh </h2>
+<h1 align="left">Hi 👋!
+My name is Saima Sharmin Shama </h1>
+<h2> I'm a Undergraduate Student from BAIUST and passionate frontend developer from Bangladesh </h2>

 ###